serhii-hnidobor/test-task-gmail-unread-messages-checker/README.md

 If your OS official not supported by playwright (like ubuntu 22.10, 23.04) to avoid installation OS browser dependency issue you can run script from docker

-build container: docker build -t playwright-test . --build-arg EMAIL=YOUR_EMAIL --build-arg PASSWORD=YOUR_PASSWORD run start container: docker run playwright-test
+build container: docker build -t playwright-test . --build-arg EMAIL=YOUR_EMAIL --build-arg PASSWORD=YOUR_PASSWORD start container: docker run playwright-test

 to view script output with work result run this way
 - build container with command docker build -t playwright-test . --build-arg EMAIL=YOUR_EMAIL --build-arg PASSWORD=YOUR_PASSWORD
+- start container: docker run playwright-test
 - view container id by docker ps
 - docker exec -it YOUR_CONTAINER_ID bash
-- use same command as for local run (node script.js --email your.email@gmail.com --password yourPassword123) you can view this command description above in Usage section
+- use same command as for local run without browser window open (xvfb-run --auto-servernum --server-num=1 node script.js --email your.email@gmail.com --password yourPassword123) you can view this command description above in Usage section